The wheel of time makes a big difference in wine body and flavor.

 Head To Head

 The 2018 has a bold start with blackberry and violet components.
-Upon opening up, you experience the refined, laid back aspect.
+Upon opening up, you experience the refined, laid-back aspect.
 The 2018 vintage in Washington is hailed as universally great and the Perigee is an elegant wine built for aging.
-The Merlot adds nice black cherry and cedar notes that leads to a velvety finish.
+The Merlot adds nice black cherry and cedar notes that lead to a velvety finish.
 This is a lovely wine that will only gain by extra years of aging.

 Both wines have limited production of less than 1,500 cases.
 The 2018 is the current vintage and thanks to L’Ecole’s library program a small number of 2015 bottles are available for sale at $73.
 You’ll need to contact the winery and there is a two-bottle limit.